-INDICATORS GAPS National Policy, Programme and Lack of written national policy on IYCF/breastfeeding Coordination National Guideline on IYCF do not have clear plan with objectives Lack of budget line National Breastfeeding Committee does not meet regularly Baby-Friendly Hospital Initiative No concrete action to revive BFHI (to improve health care support (BFHI) (Health Care Support to to breastfeeding mothers) Breastfeeding mothers) Inadequate or absence of skill training of the staff of the health facility No regular monitoring system in place No sustainable system in place Implementation of the Continued violations and inadequate mechanism to enforce IMS International Code of Marketing of Act Breastmilk Substitutes 9 Lack of a stringent system for reporting violations at state and district level Lack of knowledge of officials in monitoring the implementation of IMS Act Lack of awareness and poor knowledge about the provisions of the IMS Act Maternity Protection Six month maternity leave does not cover all states, only the central government employees The national legislation does not cover women working in private and informal sector Inadequate protection for women in informal /unorganised and agriculture sectors Lack of paternity leaves in public /private sectors which need to be expanded No legislation, providing health protection for pregnant and breastfeeding workers Health and Nutrition Care System Inadequate IYCF curricula Inadequate guidelines for mother-friendly childbirth procedures and support Listening and counselling skills for IYCF are not a part of the pre service or in service training of health workers like AWW, ANM and ASHA
+INDICATORS GAPS National Policy, Programme and Lack of written national policy on IYCF/breastfeeding Coordination National Guideline on IYCF do not have clear plan with objectives Lack of budget line National Breastfeeding Committee does not meet regularly Baby-Friendly Hospital Initiative No concrete action to revive BFHI (to improve health care support (BFHI) (Health Care Support to to breastfeeding mothers) Breastfeeding mothers) Inadequate or absence of skill training of the staff of the health facility No regular monitoring system in place No sustainable system in place Implementation of the International Code of Marketing of Continued violations and inadequate mechanism to enforce IMS Act Breastmilk Substitutes 16 Lack of a stringent system for reporting violations at state and district level Lack of knowledge of officials in monitoring the implementation of IMS Act Lack of awareness and poor knowledge about the provisions of the IMS Act Maternity Protection Six month maternity leave does not cover all states, only the central government employees The national legislation does not cover women working in private and informal sector Inadequate protection for women in informal /unorganised and agriculture sectors Lack of paternity leaves in public /private sectors which need to be expanded No legislation, providing health protection for pregnant and Hardhard N. Lillian Cons.
+Code breastfeeding workers Health and Nutrition Care System Inadequate IYCF curricula Inadequate guidelines for mother-friendly childbirth procedures and support Listening and counselling skills for IYCF are not a part of the pre service or in service training of health workers like AWW, ANM and ASHA • Inadequate information to health and nutrition workers about IMS

-9 Implemented in India through the Infant Milk Substitutes Feeding Bottles, and Infant Foods (Regulation of Production, Supply and Distribution) Act 1992 (IMS Act)
+16 Implemented in India through the Infant Milk Substitutes Feeding Bottles, and Infant Foods (Regulation of Production, Supply and Distribution) Act 1992 (IMS Act)